 Up to 50% of the clinical contact hours (352) may be delivered via simulation.

-The ADN Program is a blended program.
 All didactic instruction is delivered via online learning modalities.
 However, the College may require learners to attend didactic instruction in any course on-ground.
-All testing, labs, and clinicals for the core nursing courses are delivered on-ground at the campus or other sites.
+All labs and clinicals for the core nursing courses are delivered on-ground at the campus or remote sites.
+For learner residency and course delivery modalities definitions, see the Learner Residency and Course Delivery Modalities section of the Catalog.
 A sample curriculum layout is presented in the table below.